mrakgr/The-Spiral-Language/readme.md

 dr += -dz * v / (r * r)
 ```

-Immediatelly here is a chance to simplify a little.
+Immediately here is a chance to simplify a little.
 Recall that `z = v / r`, hence...

 ```
 dr += -dz * z / r